redhat-openshift-ecosystem/operator-pipelines/docs/pipeline-env-setup.md

 ### Prow-kubeconfig
 Hosted preflight tests are run on the separate cluster.
 To provision a cluster destined for the tests, the pipeline uses a Prowjob.
-Thus, to start the preflight test, there is needs to be a prow-specific kubeconfig.
+Thus, to start the preflight test, there needs to be a prow-specific kubeconfig.
 - [ProwJob](https://github.com/kubernetes/test-infra/tree/master/prow)
 - [OperatorCI](https://docs.ci.openshift.org/docs/architecture/ci-operator/)